-First-Class Standing: Awarded to students who achieve a GPA of at least 7.5 during a Winter Session if they have taken ± 30 in that session.
+First-Class Standing: Awarded to students who achieve a GPA of at least 7.5 during a Fall/Winter if they have taken $\star$ 30 in that Fall/Winter.

 The notation "With Distinction" is inscribed on the permanent record and graduate parchment if the candidate has obtained a GPA of 7.5 or higher in all courses in the last two years of the program.